 If a laboratory result or test report is explicitly COPIED to a prescriber and that prescriber uses Connect Care, the result or report is delivered to the copied provider's In Basket, irrespective of whether the ordering context is inpatient, outpatient, emergency, critical care, etc.

-Any action taken on an In Basket message or task, including "doning" it to complete and remove from In Basket, is the equivalent of opening a chart.
-This is because even item titles can include identifiable patient information.
-Accessing the chart of a patient with whom a provider has no care relationship could constitute a breach under the Health Information Act.
+Any action taken on an In Basket message, including "Doning" it to remove it, can be the equivalent of opening a chart.
+This is because message titles and reports can include identifiable patient information.
+Accessing the chart of a patient with whom a provider has no approved relationship could constitute a breach under the Health Information Act.

 In Basket Delegation